qbic-pipelines/rnadeseq/docs/usage.md

 ### `--organism`

-Which organism name to use for pathway analysis, e.g. `hsapiens`, not necessary if `--skip_pathway_analysis = true`.
+Which organism name to use for pathway analysis, e.g. `hsapiens`, not necessary if `--run_pathway_analysis = false`.

 ### `--species_library`

-Which bioconductor library to use for pathway analysis, e.g. org.Hs.eg.db, not necessary if --skip_pathway_analysis = true.
+Which bioconductor library to use for pathway analysis, e.g. org.Hs.eg.db, not necessary if --run_pathway_analysis = false.

 ### `--keytype`

-Which keytype to use for pathway analysis, e.g. ENSEMBL, not necessary if `--skip_pathway_analysis = true`.
+Which keytype to use for pathway analysis, e.g. ENSEMBL, not necessary if `--run_pathway_analysis = false`.

 ## Special cases